mjsamberg/courses/courses/dlprograms/leadership/5_evaluation.md

 course: "dlprograms"
 unit: 2
 ---
 Evaluation is the process of gathering and analyzing data to inform decision-making.
 Evaluation is different from assessment, which is the process of determining performance against a known standard.
-Evaluation is also different than research, which is the process of investigating phenomena to derive conclusions or develop theory.
+Evaluation is also different from research, which is the process of investigating phenomena to derive conclusions or develop theory.
 Evaluation does, however, use data from assessment and research to support decision making.

 Evaluation typically comes in two flavors:
 * **Formative evaluation** is ongoing, and helps inform day-to-day operations and decision-making processes and typically answers the question "what should we be doing next?".